 Customers must answer with a value between 0 and 10, is classified into three categories:

 - promoters (score 9 to 10): enthusiasts of your brand with a high possibility to indicate it to third parties;

 - passive (score 7 to 8): satisfied with the services offered, but unenthusiastic.
 They will leave whenever they see a better opportunity;

 - detractors (score 0 to 6): unsatisfied customers who spread negative comments about your brand.

 14. Engagement Rate

-This is a metric that you can use on more than one channel, but it is usually applied in social networking strategies.
+This is a metric that you can use on more than one channel, but it is usually applied in social media strategies.

 By understanding the main Digital Marketing metrics, you can face your strategy with a more analytical look and find room for optimization.

-It is important to define your key performance indicators in anticipation, in order to focus on the numbers that really matter for the evaluation of your efforts.
+It is important to define your key performance indicators in anticipation, to focus on the numbers that really are relevant for the evaluation of your efforts.

 Do you think this post will help you structure your Digital Marketing strategy?
 How about spreading knowledge?
 Share this content on your social networks and let your friends and colleagues on board!